JCBaratault/HIP/docs/markdown/hip_porting_guide.md

 ### Choosing HIP File Extensions

-Many existing Cuda projects use the ".cu" and ".cuh" file extensions to indicate code that should be run through the nvcc compiler.
+Many existing CUDA projects use the ".cu" and ".cuh" file extensions to indicate code that should be run through the nvcc compiler.
 For quick HIP ports, leaving these file extensions unchanged is often easier, as it minimizes the work required to change file names in the directory and #include statements in the files.

 For new projects or ports which can be re-factored, we recommend the use of the extension ".hip.cpp" for header files, and